Growing Security Concerns Over Payroll Data Protection

 For example, the personal data of Chinese citizens are required to be hosted in China while Taiwanese privacy laws can prevent companies from hosting Taiwanese citizens’ personal data in China.
 This may pose issues for companies with a presence in Taiwan if they are headquartered in China.

-As such companies operating in Asia need to ensure they and in particular their HR and payroll providers who handle their employee’s personal information take adequate measures to comply with data privacy laws.
+As such companies operating in Asia need to ensure they and in particular their HR and payroll providers who handle their employee’s personal information have appropriate knowledge and experience in China payroll processes and take adequate measures to comply with data privacy laws.

 |People also ask:|